Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: Introduction

-To showcase the generalization capabilities of the proposed DRL+GNN architecture, we experimentally evaluate it in a \rrm{SDN-based} Optical Transport Network (OTN) scenario. \rrm{In particular, the DRL+GNN agent is tasked to allocate traffic demands as they arrive, maximizing the traffic volume routed through the network.
-The evaluation results show that our agent achieves a strong generalization capability compared to state-of-the-art DRL (SoA DRL) algorithms.
-Particularly, we trained both DRL-based solutions -- the DRL+GNN and a SoA DRL agent -- in a network topology and evaluated them in a second network topology.
-The results show that our DRL+GNN agent clearly outperforms the SoA DRL agent in the new topology.
-Additionally, to further test the generalization capability of the proposed DRL-based architecture, we evaluated it in a set with \bbm{136} different real-world network topologies.
-The results show that our agent is able to achieve outstanding performance over the networks never seen during training.}
+The evaluation results show that our agent achieves a strong generalization capability compared to state-of-the-art DRL (SoA DRL) algorithms\cite{suarez2019routingJ}.
+Additionally, to further test the generalization capability of the proposed DRL-based architecture, we evaluated it in a set with 232 different real-world network topologies.
+The results show that the proposed DRL+GNN architecture is able to achieve outstanding performance over the networks never seen during training.
+Finally, we explore the generalization limitations of our architecture and discuss its scalability properties.

-\rrm{To the best of our knowledge, this is the first DRL-based proposal that integrates a GNN to achieve generalization in network optimization problems.}